DHW heat loss throu...

 Having heatmiser timer on 24hrs just seems wasteful and acts like another form of underfloor heating!
 But losing up to 10 degrees on switching pump on and defrost also seems wasteful.
 Or is it just a feature of heatpump set-up?

 Ah, you have a water circulation loop, (like in hotels) which does exactly that, keeps water circulating round the house continuously so you can enjoy the benefit of instant how water 24*7 rather than having to wait a minute while it works its way through the pipes from the cylinder.
 As you say its additional, inefficient, UFH in winter and unwanted heating in summer.
-This is absolutely nothing to do with heat pump set up or indeed heat pumps, its a part of you plumbing design.
-I didn't realise anyone fitted these in domestic dwellings other than vast mansions!
+This is absolutely nothing to do with heat pump set up or indeed heat pumps, its a part of your plumbing design.
+I didn't realise anyone fitted these in domestic dwellings, more normal is to design out the underlying problem by grouping together the water consuming rooms.

 Is the distance from DHW cylinder so large that you actually need this feature, or would it be better simply to bypass/remove the pump and let the water pressure do its job (assuming you have an unvented cylinder)?
 It might be necessary to do some capping off also if you go down this route.

 I have heard of a control system for circulator loops where you measure the recirculating water temperature and only turn it on when it cools, and/or at certain hours of the day.
 Therre may be other schemes - Im not an expert in circulating loop control systems though and there maybe nobody here who is.
-The Buildhub thread on general plumbing or Hot Water cylinders might be your best bet, - it really has got nothing to do with ASHPs.
+The Buildhub thread on general plumbing or hot water cylinders might be your best bet - it really has got nothing to do with ASHPs, so if you do post it elsewhere I suggest in a more general thread as it will likely get more responses.

 4kW peak of solar PV since 2011; EV and a 1930s house which has been partially renovated to improve its efficiency.
 7kW Vaillant heat pump.